NFL Odds: Moneyline, Spreads & Totals with Market Moves

 Comparing NFL Spreads and Totals Across Books

-The prices shown here provide a market baseline.
-Different sportsbooks can offer different prices on the same line, so comparison is practical, not cosmetic.
+Different sportsbooks can offer different prices on the same line, so comparing the available payouts is practical, not cosmetic.

 - Choose the market